Microsoft - OCT19 TSIS

 The most recent enterprise spending intentions data for Microsoft was collected through ETR's proprietary TSIS (Technology Spending Intentions Survey) from 9/12/2019 - 10/18/2019 and was sourced from 1210 CIOs and IT end users, which represent approximately $410B in annual IT spend.
 Further, of the 1210 customers, 223 represent Fortune 500 organizations and 362 represent Global 2000 organizations.

 In this report, ETR examines Microsoft's updated 2H19 spend with a focus on Cloud Computing, Container Platforms, Analytics, Data Warehousing, Infrastructure Software, Servers, Productivity Apps (Teams) and ML / AI.
 Additionally, ETR analyzes spend levels for recent acquisitions such as GitHub.

 Further, ETR benchmarks Microsoft's forward-looking Cloud spend against AWS, Google Cloud Platform, IBM, Red Hat, Oracle, Box, Dropbox and Rackspace accounts.
-ETR also observes whether emerging or early stage vendors are having an impact on Micrsoft Cloud spend.
-Next, ETR investigates Analytics for 2019 with a focus on competition with Tableau, SAP, Oracle and IBM.
+ETR also analyzes the impact Azure is having on Application Performance Monitoring vendors (New Relic, Dynatrace, AppDynamics, and Datadog).
+Next, ETR investigates Analytics spend for 2H19 with a focus on competition with Tableau, SAP, Oracle and IBM.
 Additionally, the report reviews Infrastructure Software, Data Warehousing and Server spend and analyzes whether cloud spend is cannibalizing Microsoft's Server spend.

-Lastly, ETR explores newer offerings in Containers, Productivity Apps (with a focus on competition versus Atlassian and Slack) and Machine Learning / Artificial Intelligence, reviews extensive CIO and IT Leadership commentary across key product lines, and examines the pervasion of the Azure Stack strategy.
+Lastly, ETR explores newer offerings in Containers and Machine Learning / Artificial Intelligence, reviews extensive CIO and IT Leadership commentary across key product lines, and examines the pervasion of the Azure Stack strategy.